123Matthias/BackupTool/README.md

 ---

 ### AES Encryption
-The content of a File is Encrypted.
+The content of a File is encrypted.
 Not the Metadata.
+Only Target Directories are encrypted.
+In resore Mode the target Directory is decrypted.

 ### Validation
-CRC32 Checksum from each file is ready.
+CRC32 Checksum is ready.
 SHA256 is not finished now.

 ---